 Support your immune system with this homemade cold remedy drink.
 Ginger, honey, lemon and optional whiskey combine for a natural cold remedy tea that will help you feel better quickly and help shorten the duration of a cold or the flu.

 Life doesn’t stop when you wake up with a sore throat or a stuffy nose.
-I still have to get up, take Jasper on a walk and keep on working.
-When I don’t feel good, I prefer to use natural home remedies at my first line of defense.
+I still have to get up, take my dog Jasper on a walk and keep on working.
+When I don’t feel good, I prefer to use natural home remedies as my first line of defense.
 While I’m a huge believe in fire cider vinegar, sometimes my throat isn’t always up for the task of drinking a garlic, horseradish and pepper infused apple cider vinegar tonic.
 This homemade cold remedy drink is easy on my throat for the days I want something warm and soothing to drink.

 At the first sign of a cold, I make this homemade cold remedy drink to give my immune system natural support.
 It only has three ingredients plus whiskey if you want to add it, so it’s easy to make, even if you don’t feel good.
 For really bad colds – or even the flu – I alternate taking this natural cold remedy tea with fire cider vinegar – assuming I don’t have a sore throat.
 Alternately, you can also add a tablespoon of fire cider to my homemade cold remedy drink.
 As always, however, it is important to seek medical advice or assistance if your cold gets worse or doesn’t improve within seven days.